IndustryEssentials/ymir/README_zh-CN.md

 @inproceedings{huang2021ymir,
-      title={YMIR: A Rapid Data-centric Development Platform for Vision Applications}, author={Phoenix X. Huang and Wenze Hu and William Brendel and Manmohan Chandraker and Li-Jia Li and Xiaoyu Wang}, booktitle={Proceedings of the Data-Centric AI Workshop Workshop at NeurIPS}, year={2021},
+      title={YMIR: A Rapid Data-centric Development Platform for Vision Applications}, author={Phoenix X. Huang and Wenze Hu and William Brendel and Manmohan Chandraker and Li-Jia Li and Xiaoyu Wang}, booktitle={Proceedings of the Data-Centric AI Workshop at NeurIPS}, year={2021},
 }
 ```